 This discussion and analysis is intended to serve as an introduction to the basic financial statements.
-The basic financial statements are comprised of four components: (1) government-wide financial statements, (2) fund financial statements, (3) notes to financial statements, and (4) required supplementary information.
+The basic financial statements are comprised of three components: (1) government-wide financial statements, (2) fund financial statements, and (3) notes to financial statements.
+This report also contains required supplementary information in addition to the basic financial statements themselves